fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/row-transition-animation.md

 });
 grid.render();
 ```
-Based on the above configuration, the exported chart will look like the illustration below.
+Based on the above configuration, you should see row transition animations on your grid like the illustration below.

-[image here]
+[example]

 WIP